 Before beginning, decide on a location in your home where you can set up lights for your seedlings.

 More seedlings are lost to lack of light than any other factor.
 Low light will result in weak, leggy plants that fall over and eventually die.
-Special grow lights are not necessary; inexpensive fluorescent lighting work well.
+Special grow lights are not necessary; inexpensive fluorescent shop lighting works well.

 Select The Pots You Will Use to Start Seeds

 Next, collect the containers you plan to use to start your seeds.
 These can include small pots, cut off milk or egg cartons, homemade pots from newspaper, or seed starting trays purchased for this purpose.
-Be sure each container has a hole for proper drainage (the newspaper pots do not need a hole).
+Be sure each container has a hole for proper drainage (the newspaper pots do not need a hole since they will naturally drain).

 Alternatively, you may want to try soil blocks, a way to create blocks of soil to start seeds without a pot at all.